ubcuas/ubcuas.com/content/english/pages/recruitment.md

 {{< /accordion >}}

 {{< accordion title="What are the different roles?" >}}
 There are openings for our 3 sub-teams: Aircraft, Payload, and Software.
 If you are looking to build skills in mechanical, electrical, robotics, or software engineering, we encourage you to apply!
-We are also recruiting for our business team which includes roles in finance, marketing, and events.
+We are also recruiting for our admin team which includes roles in finance, marketing, and events.
 {{< /accordion >}}

 {{< accordion title="What can I expect as a First/Second Year?" >}}